Culture of Quebec: Outaouais

 A local accent is characteristic of the people of Outaouais in western Quebec.
 The region includes some predominantly English-speaking villages such as Wakefield (which is part of the La Pêche municipality), but it is generally French-speaking.
 The city of Gatineau lies across the Ottawa River from the city of Ottawa, and many people in the area are employed with the federal government.

 Quebec City

 Quebec City, the provincial capital (albeit dubbed La capitale nationale, national capital, in French), is best known as the first permanent settlement and the only fortified city in North America north of Mexico.
 The old city, partially encircled within the centuries-old walls, is often said to have a European flair.

 Saguenay–Lac-St-Jean

 A region known for its blueberries, its tourtière which is a kind of a stew inside crust, its soupe aux gourganes and other specialties, Saguenay–Lac-Saint-Jean is also the birthplace of many of Quebec's public figures such as former Quebec premier Lucien Bouchard, singer Mario Pelchat and Olympic athlete Marc Gagnon.
-The accent of this region is one of the most distinctive and peculiar ones found in Quebec.
+The accent of this region is one of the most distinctive ones found in Quebec.
 The region hosts many festivals during summertime and receives many tourists.

 This area is sometimes considered the heartland of the Quebec sovereigntist movement.